sambow23/blade-stealth-2016-macOS/README.md

 USB
 -----
-USB worked out of the box with and without `USBInjectAll.kext` I had to remove `USBInjectAll.kext`, use `Skylake Instawake` patches on my DSDT via MacASL, and remap my ports with [USBMap](https://github.com/corpnewt/USBMap), creating a `USBMap.kext`.
-I did some extra tweaks such as disabling the webcam and touchscreen as I do not use them.
+USB works out of the box
+I had to remove `USBInjectAll.kext`, use `Skylake Instawake` patches on my DSDT via MacASL, and remap my ports with [USBMap](https://github.com/corpnewt/USBMap), creating a `USBMap.kext` (Does disable touchscreen and webcam)

 Display Outs
 -----